Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Western Civ/Government Exam #2 Study Guide.md

 **GOVERNMENT EXAM #2 OUTLINE**

-1. Civil Liberties.
-Civil Rights.
+1. Civil Liberties. [[Civil Rights]].
 What's the difference?

     a.
-The Incorporation Doctrine: using the 14^th^ amendment to "incorporate" civil liberties from the Bill of Rights into all levels of government, from the local up to the federal.
+The Incorporation Doctrine: using the 14^th^ amendment to "incorporate" civil liberties from the Bill of Rights into all levels of [[government]], from the local up to the federal.

         i.
-States like alabama were claiming that the constitution only applied in federal areas (after the civil war)
+States like alabama were claiming that the constitution only applied in federal areas (after the [[civil war]])

     b.
-Civil liberties are the end, civil rights are the means to the end.
-We should have certain civil liberties, civil rights protects them
+Civil liberties are the end, [[civil rights]] are the means to the end.
+We should have certain civil liberties, [[civil rights]] protects them

 2. What is "the press"?